anirudhmnair/AngularA/README.md

 # Application Structure

-This section was created while learnng the basics of angular and will consist of observations and notes created in the learning and implementation.
+This section was created while learnng the basics of angular and will consist of observations and notes created in the learning and implementation phase.
 (IGNORE TiPOS)

 ## STEP 1
 1. create new project -> standalone